captainys/TOWNSEMU/readme.md

 # Revisions
+### 2020/05/19
+- Sprite emulation should be pretty good.
+- Game pad can be emulated by keyboard (-GAMEPORT0 option.
+Use arrow keys and Z,X,A,S)
+- Afterburner II (SEGA, ported by CRI) is playable!
+Sample boot script is Afterburner2.py.

 ### 2020/05/06
 - Preliminary support for SCSI Hard disks.
 (Create a big binary filled with zeros and use -HD0 option.)